 In addition to bringing forth the Word in our actions, we too must personify the Word made flesh in us.
 We must model the truth we are teaching.
 We must personify what we desire our wives and our marriages to become.
 Without personally living the truth we proclaim, we can expect no higher praise from Christ than the Pharisees received.
 (Matthew 23:2-4)

-The Husband as Priest: As we love our wives, we must serve as priest.
+The husband as priest: As we love our wives, we must serve as priest.
 Our wives and marriages need prayer.
 We have the privilege and duty of petitioning God on their behalf.
 We should pray for their purity, their protection, their joy, their faith, and their burdens.
-We should pray for their success as a wife, as a mother, and as a woman of God.
+And we should pray for their success as a wife, as a mother, and as a woman of God.

 We must again follow Christ’s example and allow our priestly sacrifice to be our very selves.
 Hebrews 12 tells us that Jesus looked past His own sacrifice to the joy that would occur on the other side.
 With that in mind, look at all that your wife could become.
 Consider what God might want to do with her, in her, and through her.
 And, for that joy set before you, willingly endure when you are called to sacrifice yourself.
 In so doing, you will love your wife as Christ loves His church.